ry4npw/dragonrealms-dobby/README.md

 ### Scripting

-Dobby supports StormFront (.sf) scripts that are in your Documents/dobby/ folder.
-The goal is to finish the full support of StormFront scripts first, then I will create a Genie interpreter that will work with a flat file for global variables.
+Dobby will support StormFront (identified by the .sf extension) scripts that are in your Documents/dobby/ folder.
+Dobby uses the extension to determine which type of script you wish to run, in the future it is planned to support additional formats.
+The goal is to work out some bugs with StormFront scripts first, then develop a Genie interpreter that will include a flat file for global variables.
 Dobby is not limited to running just one or two script at a time, but executing too many scripts could cause unexpected behavior with RT issues and competion for sending commands, this is the scripter/user's issue to deal with.

 Dobby uses a command queue to send all dobby-generated commands (user input is still passed through to the server immediately).
 The command queue is a FIFO queue that automatically WAITs between commands and for roundtime.
 If a command fails because of type ahead or roundtime conditions, it generally will retry that command again.
 If your script is dependent on a command to be executed within a certain amount of time and the CommandQueue is waiting on a long RT from some other action, your script may fail.

-`;look.sf table` will run the [look.sf](https://github.com/ry4npw/dragonrealms-dobby/blob/master/src/test/resources/look.sf) script (assuming it's in the right place!).
-You'll end up seeing something like this:
+`;look.sf table` will run the [look.sf](https://github.com/ry4npw/dragonrealms-dobby/blob/master/src/test/resources/look.sf) script (assuming it's in the right place!) with table as the %1 variable.
+In your client, you will end up seeing something like this:

 ```
 >;look.sf table
 dobby [look.sf: START]